Flexible Budgeting: JobKeeper Changes.

 Small businesses, by changing the way they operate, have taken steps to address gaps in their business cash flow – demonstrating their resilience and enabling them to remain financially confident.

 There are eight key considerations for businesses looking to improve cash flow, cost management, profitability and business resilience during the pandemic:

 With COVID-19 impacting the income of many businesses, we’ve put together a handy checklist of cash flow and cost management strategies that could help ease the strain on your business.
-Having an awareness of your fixed and variable expenses may help you find lower-cost alternatives and improve the financial position of your business.
+Having an awareness of your fixed and variable expenses may help you find lower cost alternatives and improve the financial position of your business.
 You should consider seeking specific professional relevant for your business.

 Visit Westpac's small business relief hub for more information on how Westpac may be able to help your small business during the COVID-19 pandemic.